sociallearninglab/self-surprise-lookit-public/README.md

-## this is the repository for self-surprise-lookit-private
+## this is the repository for self-surprise-lookit-PUBLIC

 ### repo structure